hadimoumeni/double-pendulum/README.md

 ## Overview

-This is a double pendulum simulator.
-Two pendulums connected together - the first one hangs from a fixed point, and the second one hangs from the end of the first.
-Even though it looks simple, tiny changes in starting position lead to completely different motion patterns.
+This simulation models a double pendulum system, where two pendulums are connected in series.
+The first pendulum is attached to a fixed pivot point, and the second pendulum hangs from the end of the first.
+Despite the simple construction, the system exhibits chaotic behavior where small changes in initial conditions lead to dramatically different trajectories over time.

-We split the work into different parts:
+The project is organized into several modules:

-- Physics calculations and integration (arithmetic.c)
+- **Physics Engine** (`arithmetic.c`): Implements the mathematical model and numerical integration
-- Pendulum state and coordinate stuff (pendulum.c)
+- **State Management** (`pendulum.c`): Handles pendulum state, initialization, and coordinate transformations
-- Drawing and user input (sdl_visuals.c)
+- **Visualization** (`sdl_visuals.c`): SDL2 rendering, user input handling, and the main simulation loop
-- UDP networking for sending data (sender/receiver.c)
+- **Networking** (`sender/receiver.c`): UDP communication for data sharing between instances
-- Tests to make sure the physics works (tests/)
+- **Testing** (`tests/`): Automated test suite for validating physics accuracy

-## How It Works
+## Mathematical Model

-The double pendulum follows these differential equations.
-We have four things that change over time: two angles (theta1, theta2) and two angular velocities (omega1, omega2).
-The physical setup has masses m1 and m2, rod lengths L1 and L2, and gravity g.
+The double pendulum is governed by a system of coupled nonlinear differential equations.
+The system has four state variables: two angles (theta1, theta2) and two angular velocities (omega1, omega2).
+Physical parameters include the masses of both bobs (m1, m2), the lengths of both rods (L1, L2), and gravitational acceleration (g).

-The acceleration equations come from Lagrangian mechanics:
+The angular accelerations are derived from Lagrangian mechanics:

 ```
 delta = theta1 - theta2